Get Pre-Approved For Your Car Loan Apply Now

 The big difference between the two terms is the condition of the vehicle.
 ‘Salvage’ is the term used before repairs when the car is not roadworthy, while ‘rebuilt’ is the status you’ll find on a car’s title after necessary repairs and restorations have rendered the vehicle roadworthy again.

-What does a rebuilt title mean exactly?
+What is a rebuilt car and what does a rebuilt title mean exactly?

 The term ‘rebuilt’ and other related terms are broad and can have different connotations and meanings.
 Let’s clarify a few of the words you can come across while you’re shopping for a pre-owned vehicle.